written on 12/06/2019

 - Showcasing your education perfectly

-- WIP: Let your Projects section shine
+- Let your Projects section shine

 - WIP: How to list Technical Skills in a resume